First of all, can we both agree that most salesmen suck?

-You're free to disagree with me.
-But I highly recommend assuming the worst when you're going to buy a new or used travel trailer from someone.
+Sure, you might disagree with me.
+That said, I highly recommend assuming the worst when you're going to buy a new or used travel trailer from someone.

 Because most RVs are NOTORIOUS for having problems.
 The workmanship is shoddy, they are made from cheap materials, and they have little to zero warranty.